fireblocks/fireblocks-network-link/DESCRIPTION.md

 ## Currencies

-To define which currencies your bank is supporting, please supply us during your registration a list of your supported symbols, as 'USD', 'EUR' etc.

 Fireblocks supports multi-currency accounts out of the box.
 You do not need to define if your accounts are single-currency or multi-currency, this will be determined by Fireblocks according to the balances array you return in the GET accounts endpoint.

-## Account IDs

-If your bank uses blockchain addresses, Fireblocks will use the GET depositAddress endpoint.
-If your bank uses account IDs, there's no need to implement the GET depositAddress endpoint.
-This should be determined during your bank onboarding to the Fireblocks systems, [see above in the registration section](https://fireblocks.github.io/fireblocks-network-link/#section/Overview/Register-your-3rd-party-with-Fireblocks).

 ## Inter-bank Transfers

 When posting inter-bank transfer request, Fireblocks will use the POST withdraw endpoint.

  - The inter-bank rails type will appear in the `network` field.
 Currently supporting ABA, IBAN, SEPI.
- - The destination account-details will appear as a JSON in the `tag` field.
+ - The destination account-details will appear as a JSON in the `TBD` field.

 Fireblocks will use the following structure: